How Animals Enter...

 Unincorporated Volusia County

-If you have lost an animal, it is important that you contact your local City Animal Control Department to find out which shelter stray animals taken to.
+If you have lost an animal, it is important that you contact your local City Animal Control Department to find out which shelter stray animals are taken to.

 |Daytona Beach Animal Control